omarperacha/ps4-dataset/README.md

 # PS4 Dataset 🧬

 PS4 is the largest open-source dataset for Protein Single Sequence Secondary Structure prediction.
-With the help of the community, we can continue to grow PS4 and ensure a high-quality, non-redundant dataset.

 This repository contains the data itself, methods to validate and add new samples to the dataset, and a toolkit for developing and evaluating state-of-the-art secondary structure prediction models.

+For more information, see the official [paper](https://www.biorxiv.org/content/10.1101/2023.02.28.530456v1).

 ## Data